Single-Peaked Consistency for Weak Orders Is Easy: Acknowledgments

-{\bf Acknowledgments:} The author thanks Edith Hemaspaandra for her helpful suggestions and feedback.
-This work was supported in part by NSF grant no.\ CCF-1101452 and the National Science Foundation Graduate Research Fellowship under NSF grant no.\ DGE-1102937.
+The author thanks Edith Hemaspaandra, Martin Lackner, David Narv{\'a}ez, Stanis{\l}aw Radziszowski, and the anonymous referees for their helpful suggestions and feedback.
+This work was supported in part by NSF grant no.\ CCF-1101452 and a National Science Foundation Graduate Research Fellowship under NSF grant no.\ DGE-1102937.